Southwest Florida Eagle Cam: Nest

-According to the Florida Fish and Wildlife Service, which tracks Bald Eagle nests, M15 and Harriet have 133 neighbors in a 25-mile radius.
-Their closest neighbor is 1 mile away.
+According to the Florida Fish and Wildlife Service, which tracks bald eagle nests, M15 and Harriet have 133 neighbors in a 25-mile radius.
+Their closest neighbor is one mile away.

-About the Cameras
+Cameras

 To preserve the natural habitat of the eagles, the camera is positioned six feet above the nest and is attached to a tree limb, using no screws or nails.
 The noiseless camera also uses night vision.
 This feature allows the camera to see at night without disturbing the eagles.

-For season 2, Dick Pritchett Real Estate installed two cameras, hoping to enhance the viewing experience.
+For the second season, Dick Pritchett Real Estate installed two cameras, hoping to enhance the viewing experience.

-Harriet and Ozzie and Ozzie's death
+Harriet and Ozzie

 Harriet and Ozzie received their names by the landowners and area birdwatchers who fell in love with the duo from a distance.
 Their names are based on an American sitcom, The Adventures of Ozzie and Harriet.

 On March 17, 2015, Ozzie was found by Florida Fish and Wildlife Conservation Commission (FWC) officials and taken to the Clinic for Rehabilitation of Wildlife, Inc. (CROW) for evaluation after showing signs of disorientation and injury.
 After 97 days of care to recover from a broken left clavicle and a broken left coracoid bone, Ozzie was released back into the wild near the nest.
 On Saturday, September 19, Ozzie made an appearance at the nest.
 On September 27, after seen fighting with a male eagle in the area, Ozzie was found injured and again admitted back into CROW's care.
 On Tuesday, September 29, Ozzie died.

-Nesting Season History
+Nesting season history

 The U. S. Fish and Wildlife Service estimates that there are at least 9,789 nesting pairs of bald eagles in the contiguous United States.
 While the largest concentration of bald eagles is in Alaska, bald eagles can be found in every state except Hawaii with Florida, Wisconsin, Washington, Minnesota, Oregon, and Michigan all having a prevalent bald eagle population.

 The 2012-2013 (October 2012-May 2013) marked the first year the nest was streamed live to the world.
 Over 18 million viewers tuned in to watch the adult eagles, Harriet and Ozzie, raise their 2 eaglets (Hope and Honor) from birth to fledge.